Success is more than appearances

 23 February 2017 | Posted in: News

-According to a recent report compiled by the Centre of Full Employment and Equity (CofFEE) at the University of Newcastle, every dollar invested in Renew Newcastle, generates an impressive fourteen-times that in economic benefit to the city.
+According to a recent report compiled by the Centre of Full Employment and Equity (CofFEE) at the University of Newcastle, every dollar invested in Renew Newcastle in 2016, generated an impressive fourteen-times that in economic benefit to the city.

 The visual evidence of activity in the Hunter Street mall is evident, the shop fronts are 90% commercially leased and the area is attracting business and residential interest creating a vibrant community.
 The new independent study on the social and economic benefits of Renew Newcastle demonstrates the change is more than just appearances.